 - Antiviral drugs are medicines (pills, liquid, or inhaled powder) prescribed by your doctor or health care provider that fight the flu by keeping viruses from reproducing in your body.

-- The flu may be caused by different viruses, which can affect whether an antiviral drug will work.
+- The flu may be caused by different viruses.
+Your doctor can do a test to determine if an antiviral drug will work for you.

 - For treatment, antiviral drugs, work best if started within the first two days of symptoms.